 Keep a record of any WordPress change you want in the activity log

-This document explains how you can build a sensor and create custom alerts in WP Activity Log plugin to keep track of any type of change on your WordPress.
+This document explains how you can build a sensor and create custom event IDs in WP Activity Log plugin to keep track of any type of change on your WordPress.
 Therefore now you can easily monitor changes on your WordPress that an out of the box installation of the plugin does not.

 The plugin gives you everything you need to create your own events and is a great way to kick-start your development quickly.
 To begin, simply download the plugin (or clone via git if you prefer) and edit to suit your needs.
 The template is provided in a WordPress plugin format so will find common items such as the “plugin name”, “author” and so on are ready to be updated with your details also.

 Once you have edited the files to your needs and are ready to begin coding your own events and sensors, simply head to the “wp-security-audit-log” directory and you will find an example custom-alerts.php as well as a template custom sensor to get you started.
 For details on how to create events, see “Introduction to the process of creating custom events” further down this article.

 When working with the template, avoid making changes within the “core” directory.
 This is common code used across all of our extensions which may be updated in future.

 Introduction to the process of creating custom events

 For every set of changes, WP Activity Log has a sensor (what are the activity log sensors?).
 For example to monitor all the login and logouts on WordPress, the plugin’s sensor is called LogInOut.php.
 All sensor files can be found in the following plugin directory: /wp-security-audit-log/classes/sensors/.